 Your home is your castle, truer words have never been spoken.
 You may own a 1,000 square foot modest townhouse, but it is yours.
-It may not be fancy, but it provides shelter, memories and a place for family.
+It may not be fancy, but it provides shelter, memories, and a place for family.
 Then why do people treat a home as if we were buying a coat, chair, couch or some other simple purchase?
 Why do people look for ways to save money, instead of ways to ensure they are getting the best representation to purchase their castle?

-Buying a home is a very complicated process, the sales contract can run to 30 pages, or much more.
-The number of critical legal clauses and the fact that you have a deposit at risk suggest you make sure you have the best representation you can find.
-But often times a home buyer thinks they’ll “save money” if they go directly to the agent listing the home for sale to negotiate directly with them, as opposed to having their own Realtor in the transaction.
-The thought is that maybe the listing agent will agree to reduce the commission since they are getting both sides of the commission, which will result in a lower price for the house.
+The sales contract can run to 30 pages or much more.
+The number of critical legal clauses suggest you make sure you have the best representation you can find.
+And the fact that you have a deposit at risk suggests needing representation.
+But often times a home buyer thinks they’ll “save money” if they go directly to the agent listing the home for sale to negotiate directly with them without their own Realtor in the transaction.
+The thought is that maybe the listing agent will agree to reduce the commission since they are getting both sides of the commission.
+And the hope is this will result in a lower price for the house.
 Maybe that will happen.
 But maybe it won’t.
-And maybe it’s not worth the money, even if it does.
-All I can do is cite anecdotal evidence, I have done no lengthy studies to refer you to.
-I can tell you:
+And maybe it’s not worth the money even if it does.
+All I can do is cite anecdotal evidence.
+I have done no lengthy studies to refer you to.
+I can tell you the below:

 Then the Realtor suggested the buyer use the builder’s preferred mortgage lender (but did not mandate it).
-Unfortunately the buyer’s credit report did not allow them to get a loan approval, and the builder’s lender referral did not tell the client this quickly enough.
-All of the contract contingencies had expired, and the buyer being unable to get the loan approved, lost the entire $65,000 deposit.
-Had the buyer had their own Realtor representation, the contract would have never been written with such a large deposit, and the Realtor would have suggested that the buyer get pre-approved in advance, and to check several sources of lenders, one of which would have certainly uncovered the buyer was unable to get a loan, long before the contingencies expired.
-They came to me after this mess occurred, and I had no answers for them unfortunately, I was unable to get them any loan with the shape their credit was in, and they lost their deposit.
+Unfortunately the buyer’s credit report did not allow them to get a loan approval.
+And the builder’s lender referral did not tell the client this quickly enough.
+All of the contract contingencies had expired.
+And the buyer being unable to get the loan approved lost the entire $65,000 deposit.
+Had the buyer had their own Realtor representation the contract would have never been written with such a large deposit.
+And the Realtor would have suggested that the buyer get pre-approved in advance, and to check several sources of lenders.
+One lender would have certainly uncovered the buyer was unable to get a loan, long before the contingencies expired.
+They came to me after this mess occurred, and I had no answers for them unfortunately.
+I was unable to get them any loan with the shape their credit was in and they lost their deposit.

-I could go on with the anecdotes, there are numerous ones to cite from my almost 25 years in this business.
+I could go on with the anecdotes.
+There are numerous ones to cite from my almost 25 years in this business.
 But suffice it to say that its better to make sure you are fully represented and that your interests are being represented vigorously, as opposed to potentially saving a few percentage points on a very important transaction.